larsgw/citation.js/README.md

-      -R, --output-non-real           Do not output the file in its mime type, but as a string -f, --output-type <option>      Output structure type: string, html, json -s, --output-style <option>     Ouput scheme.
+      -R, --output-non-real           Do not output the file in its mime type, but as a string -f, --output-type <option>      Output structure type: string, html, json -s, --output-style <option>     Output scheme.
 A combination of --output-format json and --output-style citation-* is considered invalid.
 Options: csl (Citation Style Lanugage JSON), bibtex, citation-* (where * is any formatting style)
       -l, --output-language <option>  Output language.
 [RFC 5646](https://tools.ietf.org/html/rfc5646) codes

 # `Cite`